curtlsmith/KUREAS/README.md

   <img src="https://img.shields.io/badge/server-none_required-orange.svg" alt="No Server Required"/>
 </p>

-KUREAS is a suite of open-source browser-based modules for complex system or facility reliability analysis and probabilistic risk assessment (PRA).
+KUREAS (pronounced as 'curious') is a suite of open-source browser-based modules for complex system or facility reliability analysis and probabilistic risk assessment (PRA).
 Each module is a standalone HTML file — no server, no build step, no installation.
 Open in any modern browser and start working.

 Designed for reliability, risk, safety, and system engineers performing what-if performance analysis, KUREAS provides professional-grade functionality for small and large technical projects.